tharso03/data-warehouse-with-AWS-udacity/README.md

 * `dwg.cfg`: a configuration file that contains the necessary information to connect to the Redshift cluster and IAM role.
 * `README.md` : this file you are reading right now.

-We are using an AWS Redshift cluster with